elcodi/docs/book/standards/dependency-injection.md

 service is not a permanent class but an adapter of an existing port.

 **Third level** is the name of the port.
-In this example our port is `currency_exchange_rate`, a was of calculating rates between currencies.
+In this example our port is `currency_exchange_rate`, a way of calculating rates between currencies.

 ``` yml
 elcodi.adapter.currency_exchange_rate.open_exchange
 ```

 **Fourth level** is the name of the adapter.
-In last example, our adapter is `open_exchange`, a website that implements this feature.
+In the last example, our adapter is `open_exchange`, a website that implements this feature.